-A refreshing change from common vines, solanum is a shrubby climber with an almost- perpetual flush of petite blossoms.
-Solanum is grown as an annual in cold regions and hardy in Zones 9 to 11 where it is semi-evergreen.
+A refreshing change from common vines, solanum is a shrubby climber with an almost perpetual flush of petite, fragrant blossoms from summer to frost.
+It's grown as an annual in cold regions and hardy in Zones 9 to 11 where it is semi-evergreen.
 Solanum is also called potato vine (not to be confused with sweet potato vine).
-Solanum blossoms vary from white to lavender to deep purple.
-Its small, medium-green foliage makes a good backdrop for its flowers.
+Its blossoms vary from white to lavender to deep purple.

 Solanum is a versatile vine.
-Employ it as a living screen.
 Plant it at the base of a sturdy trellis and it will quickly scramble toward the sky.
-Grow solanum on a fence or wall and bring the vertical surface to life with flowers and foliage.
-Many types of solanum are semi-evergreen and will provide interest nearly year-round.
-Solanum tolerates partial shade, making it useful in the dappled light of a patio.
+Grow it on a fence or wall to bring the vertical surface to life with flowers and foliage.
+Many types of solanum are semi-evergreen and will add interest nearly year-round.
+Solanum tolerates part shade, making it useful in the dappled light of a patio.
 Tie it to a post of an arbor or pergola to encourage it to climb where it will provide additional shade below the structure.

 Solanum Care Must-Knows

-Solanum grows fast.
-Prepare for it to climb shortly after planting by placing a trellis nearby or siting it where it can scramble up a fence or pergola.
+Prepare for solanum to climb quickly after planting by placing a trellis nearby or siting it where it can scramble up a fence or pergola.
 Attach sturdy cables to a fence or wall to give solanum something to twine around and climb up.
 Gently bend the stems around a pergola or arbor post to encourage climbing.

 More Varieties of Solanum